|

 - PARVAIZ:

-Persian name meaning "fortunate."
+(پرويز): Persian name meaning "fortunate."

 - PARWIZ:

-Variant of Persian Parvaiz, meaning
+Variant spelling of Persian Parviz, meaning

 "fortunate."